ADGEfficiency/programming-resources/computers.md

 - tracks whenever memory gets freed up or unallocated

 Process address space is the set of logical addresses that a process references in its code
-- when 32-bit addressing is in use, addresses can range from 0 to 0x7fffffff
+- when 32-bit addressing is in use, addresses can range from 0 to 0x7fffffff (hexadecimal)
 - try running `print(object())` in Python

 # Programming languages